reality/dbot/README.md

 ## Modules:

+### Command

+This handles the command execution logic for DBot.

+1. Does the input match a command key in *dbot.commands* ?
+2. Is there a quote category which matches the first part of the input (*~category*)?
+3. Is there a command name similar to to the first part of the input (*~name*) in *dbot.commands*?

+This is the only module which is force loaded, even if it's not in the configuration.

 ### Quotes

-This is the original reason that DBot was created.
+This is the original reason that DBot was created, stores and displays quotes.

 Commands: